-Heavy duty plastic bins are designed to be used many times, where most wood pallets are used once or a few times before being unsuitable.
-Along with the packaging sued with wood pallets considerable non-recyclable waste is generated in the transportation of ULAB.
+Heavy duty plastic bins are designed to be reused many times, where most wood pallets are used once or a few times before becoming unserviceable.
+In addition to the waste of the spent pallet, there is considerable waste generated in the form of plastic strapping and wrapping.

 Simpler Packaging Requirements